CSEAS Fellowship (Application closed)

 Applicants are encouraged to submit their application via e-mail.
 Email applications must have the following attached documents (A4 size in PDF or MS word format):

-a) A completed application form (can be downloaded from here)
+a) A completed application form

 b) A curriculum vitae (not exceeding 5 pages, must include research experience and a list of main publications)